denten-books/plain-text/2-surface.md

 ## WYSINAWYG (What You See Is Not Always What You Get)

-In presenting canonical models of document structure, it is my hope to convince the reader of the very real and literal sense of depth manufactured into the structure of the contemporary Document Object Model.
-This includes print, because even in that mode, publishing practices today rely on some of the same machinery described in this chapter.
+In drawing on the pre-history of digital inscription, it is my hope to convince the reader of the very literal sense of depth manufactured into the structure of contemporary word processing.
+Even print materials, which seem to escape computational complexity, must follow the path of literary production I have described above.
+With few exceptions, every transmitted sign today recapitulates the history of simulated semiotics.
+The inscription is first intertwined with code for machine control.
+It then disappears into an opaque storage medium.
+And finally, it emerges again, as a screen simulation.
+In its advanced form, the simulation usurps the simulated.
+As some modes of reading and writing pass from use, like the typewriter, aspects of typewriting carry forth.
+The page too may at some point cease to identify a material unit of information, while the word processor and the electronic book reader continue to simulate digital pages.
+Similarly, actions like "scrolling a page" contain simulated models of physical interaction, like unfolding a scroll, no longer palpable to the average user.

 The gap between input and output is what gives rise to the ephemeral quality of digital text.
 Temporary storage media located on the way from keyboard to page